 - Severe infection

-The Food and Nutrition Center of the Institute of Medicine recommends these dietary intakes for potassium, based on age:
+The Food and Nutrition Board of the National Academies of Sciences, Engineering, and Medicine recommends these dietary intakes for potassium, based on age:

 - 0 to 6 months: 400 milligrams a day (mg/day)

 - 1 to 3 years: 2000 mg/day

 - 4 to 8 years: 2300 mg/day

 - 9 to 13 years: 2300 mg/day (female) and 2500 mg/day (male)

 - 14 to 18 years: 2300 mg/day (female) and 3000 mg/day (male)

 - Age 19 years and older: 2600 mg/day (female) and 3400 mg/day (male)

 Women who are pregnant or producing breast milk need slightly higher amounts (2600 to 2900 mg/day and 2500 to 2800 mg/day respectively).
 Ask your provider what amount is best for you.

 People who are being treated for hypokalemia may need potassium supplements.
 Your provider will develop a supplementation plan based on your specific needs.